fxm90/dev-notes/README.md

   }

   deinit {
-    print("This will never be called 🙈")
+    print("⚠️ - This will never be called!")

     timer?.invalidate()
     timer = nil